Site Overlay

 Treatment: Develop treatment plans based on the patient’s specific genetic condition, which may include medication, surgery, or genetic counseling.

-Counseling: Provide support and guidance to patients and families about the implications of their genetic condition, such as inheritance patterns, risks, and management options.
+Counseling: Provide support and guidance to patients and families regarding the implications of their genetic condition, including inheritance patterns, risks, and management options.

 Research: Conduct research to advance the understanding of genetic disorders, develop new treatments, and improve patient care.